 What are the EPA regulatory requirements for tank tightness testing?

 - Tightness tests must be performed periodically.
 New UST systems (those installed after December 1988) must have tank tightness tests every 5 years for 10 years following installation.
-In most cases, existing UST systems (those installed before December 1988) that have spill, overfill, and corrosion protection must have tank tightness tests every 5 years for 10 years following upgrade.
+In most cases, existing UST systems (those installed before December 1988) that have a spill, overfill, and corrosion protection must have tank tightness tests every 5 years for 10 years following the upgrade.

 - After the applicable time period noted above, you must have a monitoring method that can be performed at least once per month.

 A subsurface investigation can be used in conjunction with other tank testing methods and requires drilling or coring into the soil around the tank.
 The soil samples are then analyzed for the presence of petroleum constituents.
 The test is an effective way to determine the condition of the soil, but it cannot determine the condition of the tank.
 Also, the test is not accurate enough to pinpoint the location of a leak in the tank or to indicate if there’s contamination in the soil directly beneath it.
 Monitoring wells are important for all tank test methods because a monitoring well will show the level of groundwater during the test.
 Make sure the company that tests your tank uses a monitoring well because all test methods require one.